grosclara/food-sharing-app/README.md

 ## Backend configuration

+This project is based on version 3 of python.

 ### Create vitualenv

 In the `server` directory (your python project directory), create a vritual environment runnning the command.